 pre-existing high blood pressure, diabetes, smoking or kidney disease

 Screening during the first trimester can identify women at increased risk for early-onset pre-eclampsia.
 Interventions include lowdose aspirin and early delivery depending on gestation.
 Without treatment, pre-eclampsia may affect the normal growth of the baby

 What does screening involve?

 Your doctor can provide you with the request forms and discuss these tests with you.
-Alternatively they may give you a referral to see us at 13 weeks to provide you with a request form.
+Alternatively they may give you a referral to see us at 13 weeks to provide you with a pathology request form.
 Just let us know when you call that you are interested in Pre-eclampsia screening.

 At Melbourne Ultrasound for Women, we will perform an ultrasound at 13 weeks and check your blood pressure.
 A copy of your results will be sent to your referring doctor but we will give you your results as we receive them.
-Results are usually available within 3 working days of the bloods and 13 week ultrasound report being received by the laboratory.
+Results are usually available within 3 working days of the bloods being drawn and the 13 week ultrasound report being received by the laboratory.